Vaishnavi21-stack/50Days-Coding-Challenge/Readme.md

 This analysis helps understand IT support workload, recurring issues, and performance.
 It can help improve response time and system efficiency.

-# Banking Sector Analysis – Power BI
+# Day 6-Banking Sector Analysis – Power BI

 Dashboard pages:
 Customer Overview